 Additional Crop Information

-Winter cereals, grass seed production.
+Other winter cereals, grass seed production.

 A. spica-venti mostly occurrs in winter wheat, but grows taller than the crop, with strong infestations in Europe.
 It greatly reduces yield and quality of grain (weed threshold 15-30 plants/m², 1.4 - 2.8 plants/sq. ft.) and interferes with combine harvesting.